 Downgrading the computer BIOS can break features that are included with later BIOS versions.
-Intel recommends you only downgrade the BIOS to a previous version for one of these reasons:
+Intel doesn't recommend BIOS downgrades, but you might wish to do so for one of these reasons:

 You recently updated the BIOS and now have problems with the Intel® NUC.
 Examples: Computer does not boot, features no longer work.